-You should also think about what your child is doing on their digital devices.
+You should also think about internet safety and what your child is doing on their digital devices.
 Are they playing educational games or staying in touch with friends and family?
 Or are they just wasting time with no real gain other than mindless entertainment?

 If your child is using technology in a positive way, then there shouldn’t be too much cause for concern.
 However, parental controls should most definitely be put in place so that your child isn’t exposed to any inappropriate content.

 If you’re concerned about your child’s screen time, it might be time to enforce some rules.
 Compromise is better than confrontation, so rather than saying “No more technology for the rest of the week”, perhaps say something like “You can have an hour on your PlayStation if you spend an hour outside first”.
 This is far more encouraging for a youngster, it ensures they stay active and will help your family avoid feelings of resentment.